Skip To Main Content

 School Based Therapy

 In addition to their network of school-based providers, MindPeace also manages a comprehensive community database of all the mental health providers in our region, along with other helpful resources to meet the needs of students and their families.
-Visit the MindPeace website to view the comprehensive list of providers and resources.
+Visit the MindPeace website to view the comprehensive list of providers and resources

 After a rigorous needs assessment and interview process, Freedom Elementary identified Cincinnati Children's Hospital Medical Center (CCHMC) as our partner to help increase student access to high quality and affordable mental healthcare.

-Meet Our Therapist
+Meet Our Therapists